 7. How to choose: when to see which type

-The credential matters less than you’d think for the quality of therapy.
-What matters most is the practitioner’s experience with your concern and the quality of the therapeutic relationship.
+The credential matters less than you might think for the quality of therapy.
+What matters most is the individual practitioner's experience with your concern and the quality of the therapeutic relationship.
 That said, certain situations point more clearly toward one type.

 Consider a psychologist when you need: